Adolescent

 families

-adopts a discrete role to play in the deception held up to the outside world.
+adopts a discrete role to play in the deception held up to the outside

 The

 lie.
-In fact, some of these adolescents
+In fact, some of these children

 can become quite skilled in passing themselves off as nice, likable, normal

-as risk-taking rebels; but that image, too, is just a lie, created as a flash
+skilled in developing images as risk-taking rebels; but that image, too, is just

-of adrenaline-charged excitement to ward off dull feelings of
+a lie, created as a flash of adrenaline-charged excitement to ward off dull

-no sense of real life.
+has no sense of real life.

-So outward
+Therefore, outward

 appearances dont really count for much.

-They can easily hide a boiling pot of
+They can easily hide a boiling pot of shame,

-fear,
+fear, anger,

-cynicism,
+cynicism, frustration,

-loneliness.
+and loneliness.

 Wealth